XUKEREN/UCSD_Bioinformatics/README.md

 - `approx_pattern_matching.r`
 - `count_approx_pattern_matching.r`

+Implement Neighbors to find the d-neighborhood of a string
+- `Neighborhood.r`

 Solve the Frequent Words with Mismatches Problem
 - `FrequentWordsWithMismatches.r`

-Implement Neighbors to find the d-neighborhood of a string
+Frequent Words with Mismatches and Reverse Complements Problem
-- `Neighborhood.r`
+- `FrequentWordsWithMismatchesComplements.r`